roboseb/to-do-list/README.md

     Another pretty solid day.
 I was able to quickly fix the remove project button, which was not working properly at the end of my time yesterday.
 Also added a checkbox for tasks, which required slighly reworking a few things, but it's pretty solid now.

+May 15th, 2022

+    I actually did work for 6 hours on this on the 12th.
+Then I got busy one day and didn't work.
+Then I somehow got sick again, and am currently all stuffed up.
+Oh well, better one day lost than almost a week.
+Base project is largely done.
+I think I may as well pimp this out with all the features I imagined.
+Probably won't double the development time to add the dating sim stuff and local storage.
+Might take six hours to customize the radio buttons though.

+    Did not take six hours to do the radio buttons.

 ---To-Do---